derf/travelynx/README.md

 updates automatically in the future.
 If you used carton for installation, use `carton exec perl ...` in the snippet above; if you used cpanm, export `PERL5LIB=.../local/lib/perl5`.

+Setup with Docker
+---

+Note that travelynx Docker support is experimental and, in its current form, far from best practices.
+Pull requests are appreciated.

+First, you need to set up a PostgreSQL database so that travelynx can store user accounts and journeys.
+It must be at least version 9.4 and must use a UTF-8 locale.
+See above (or `examples/docker/postgres-init.sh`) for database initialization.
+You do not need to perform the `database migrate` step.

+Next, you need to prepare three files that will be mounted into the travelynx
+container: travelynx configuration, e-mail configuration, and imprint and privacy policy.
+For the sake of this readme, we assume that you are using the `local/` directory to store these

+* `mkdir local`
+* copy examples/travelynx.conf to local/travelynx.conf and configure it.
+* copy examples/docker/email-transport.sh to local/email-transport.sh and configure it.
+  The travelynx container does not contain a mail server, so it needs a separate SMTP server to send mail.
+It does not receive mail.
+* create local/imprint.html.ep and enter imprint as well as privacy policy data.
+* Configure your web server to reverse-provy requests to the travelynx instance.
+See `examples/nginx-site` for an nginx config.

+travelynx consists of two runtimes: the web application and a background worker.
+Your service supervisor (or docker compose / docker stack / kubernetes setup) should orchestrate them somewhere along these lines.

+* `docker pull derfnull/travelynx:latest`
+* Start web application: `docker run -p 8093:8093 -v ${PWD}/local:/local:ro travelynx:latest`
+* Wait until localhost:8093 responds to requests
+* Start worker: `docker run -v ${PWD}/local:/local:ro travelynx:latest worker`

+To install an update: stop worker and web application, update the travelynx image, and start them again.
+Database migrations will be performed automatically.
+Note that downgrades are not supported.

 Usage
 ---